 6. Use Secure Passwords

 All computers and mobile devices in your household should be secured with passwords.
-In addition, set them to request for passwords whenever they wake up from Sleep or Hibernation.
-This may help against exploits which are targeted at idle devices.
+In addition, set them to request passwords whenever they wake up from Sleep or Hibernation.
+This may help against exploits that are targeted at idle devices.